-General Cable Knowledge: Cables in the Recording Studio
+General Cable Knowledge: Patchbay Cables are Available online and in Stores

 The plethora of cable types, is what first strikes the average person who steps foot into a music store or recording studio.